fabric8io-attic/java-main/README.md

 - To skip tests.
 - To provide custom configuration to the build".
 - To build specific modules inside a multimodule project".

-In any case you can pass the MAVEN_ARGS environmental variable.
+- To add debug level logging to the Maven build

+The `MAVEN_ARGS` environment variable can be set to change the behaviour.
+By default `MAVEN_ARGS` is set to:

+  package dependency:copy-dependencies -DskipTests -e

-In the example below we tell maven to just build the project with groupId "some.groupId" and artifactId "some.artifactId" and all its module dependencies.
+You can override the `MAVEN_ARGS` like in the example below we tell maven to just build the project with groupId "some.groupId" and artifactId "some.artifactId" and all its module dependencies.

 	sti build -e "MAVEN_ARGS=install -pl some.groupId:some.artifactId -am" <git repo url> fabric8/java-main <target image name>

+You can also just override the `MAVEN_DEBUG_ARGS` environment variable with:

+  -e "MAVEN_DEBUG_ARGS=-X"

 ## Working with multimodule projects
 The example above is pretty handy for multimodule projects.
 An other option really usefull is the OUTPUT_DIR environmental variable.
 This variable defines where in the source tree the output will be generated.
 By default the image assumes ./target.
 If its an other directory we need to specify the option.

 A more complete version of the previous example would then be:

 	sti build -e "OUTPUT_DIR=path/to/module/target,MAVEN_ARGS=install -pl some.groupId:some.artifactId -am" <git repo url> fabric8/java-main <target image name>

 ### Real world examples:

-	sti build git@github.com:fabric8io/quickstarts.git fabric8/java-main fabric8/camel-cdi-mq -e "OUTPUT_DIR=quickstarts/java/camel-cdi-mq/target,MAVEN_ARGS=package dependency:copy-dependencies -Popenshift -DskipTests -pl io.fabric8.jube.images.fabric8:quickstart-java-camel-cdi-mq -amd" --loglevel=5 -r project-2.0.40
+	sti build git://github.com/fabric8io/quickstarts.git fabric8/java-main fabric8/camel-cdi-mq -e "OUTPUT_DIR=quickstarts/java/camel-cdi-mq/target,MAVEN_ARGS=package dependency:copy-dependencies -Popenshift -DskipTests -pl io.fabric8.jube.images.fabric8:quickstart-java-camel-cdi-mq -amd" --loglevel=5 -r project-2.0.40